Rooholla-KhorramBakht/Go2Py/docs/setup.md

 FROM ${BASE_IMAGE}
 ```
 In addition to this added docker image layer, you can add your own post execution commands that are excuted each time you start the docker container.
 These commands should be appended to the end of `workspace-entrypoint.sh` script [here](../docker/scripts/workspace-entrypoint.sh).

+#### Enabling GUI Access
+In case you're interested in running the simulations inside the docker with GUI support, you need to run `xhost +` on your host terminal to allow X11 requests from the applications inside the Docker.